 - In Final Fantasy XIII, Snow starts one in Chapter X.

-- In Sonic Heroes, Team Sonic does one right before they use their Eleventh Hour Superpower.
+- In Sonic Heroes, Team Sonic does one right before they use their 11th-Hour Superpower.
 Rouge also forces Team Dark to make one in their opening cutscene.

 - The western generals (Kanbe, Yoshihiro, Muneshige) do this after they form an alliance in Sengoku Basara 3.